 Your veterinarian will first do tests to determine if parasites like roundworm and tapeworm are present.
 Then, they’ll give your pet oral medications to rid them of the parasites.
 This may require multiple treatments.

-Your vet will ask you to bring in a small sample of your pet’s stool.
+Your vet will ask you to bring in a small sample of your pet’s stool; most agree the exam should be done once per year.
 They’ll test the sample using a special solution to determine if any gastrointestinal parasites are present.
-They may even look at your pet’s stool under a microscope.
+They may alsao look at your pet’s stool under a microscope.

 Flea, Tick, and Heartworm Prevention